 - Then it’s repeated a few more times in Leviticus (20:7; 20:23; 20:26…).

 The ancient world was not treating God as holy.
 They were not doing things God’s way.
-And so treating God as holy for them meant being holy, being different from the from the world.
+And so treating God as holy for them meant being holy, being different from the world.

-The gods of the majority people around us are not like our God.
-Whether they worship and serve money or pleasure or power or recreation or a permissive indulgent god they have made in the image they want who doesn’t really demand obedience, the true and living God is very different.
+The gods of the majority, people around us, are not like our God.
+Whether they worship and serve money or pleasure or power or recreation or a permissive indulgent god that they have made in the image they want who doesn’t really demand obedience, the true and living God is very different.
 He calls us to different priorities, to different treatment of other people, to different use of our money, to different use of our tongues, to different thinking about sex and marriage, to different standards of honesty and integrity.
-And so if we’re going to worship and serve the one true and living God today, we’re going to have to be different.
+And so, if we’re going to worship and serve the one true and living God today, we’re going to have to be different.

 So let’s end with a passage that gives us strength to be different, to treat God as holy in a world that does not.
-I Peter 3:13-15, “Who is there to harm you if you prove zealous for what is good?”
+I Peter 3:13-15, “Who is there to harm you if you prove zealous for what is good?”.
 In other words, I think he’s saying that generally speaking people will actually respect you if you’re zealous for what is good and obey God in your life.
-Generally people don’t want to harm a kind honest unselfish person.
-But not always. v14, “But even if you should suffer for the sake of righteousness, you are blessed.”
+Generally people don’t want to harm a kind, honest, unselfish person… but not always.
+Verse 14, “But even if you should suffer for the sake of righteousness, you are blessed”.
 He got that from Jesus who said, “Blessed are you when people insult you and persecute you, and falsely say all kinds of evil against you because of Me.
-Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you.”
-The creator of heaven and earth is smiling when He looks at you and when your short little life here is over your reward in heaven is great.
-So Peter say, “DO NOT FEAR THEIR INTIMIDATION, AND DO NOT BE TROUBLED, 15 but sanctify Christ as Lord in your hearts [meaning resolve in your heart that Christ is Lord and you’re going to do things His way in all areas of your life no matter what anybody else thinks about it], always being ready to make a defense to everyone who asks you to give an account for the hope that is in you, yet with gentleness and reverence…” Because if you live a holy different life that shows your faith, sometimes people are probably going to ask you, “Why are you so different?
+Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you”.
+The creator of heaven and earth is smiling when He looks at you, and when your short little life here is over your reward in heaven is great.
+So Peter says, “DO NOT FEAR THEIR INTIMIDATION, AND DO NOT BE TROUBLED, 15 but sanctify Christ as Lord in your hearts [meaning resolve in your heart that Christ is Lord and you’re going to do things His way in all areas of your life no matter what anybody else thinks about it], always being ready to make a defense to everyone who asks you to give an account for the hope that is in you, yet with gentleness and reverence…” Because if you live a holy, different life that shows your faith, sometimes people are probably going to ask you, “Why are you so different?
 Why do you not take revenge on people?
 Why do you always have such a peace about you?
-Why are you so honest?”
+Why are you so honest?”.
 So you’ll need to be ready to give an account for the hope that is in you.
 Being different, being holy, doing things God’s way, is likely going to create more opportunities for you to share the gospel and help save the souls of people around you.

 – James Williams